elugens/hello-javascript/docs/general-javascript-questions/data-types/numbers.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Regular numbers are 64-bit floating-point values that can represent integers and decimals up to a certain precision, while BigInts are a built-in type for representing integers of arbitrary precision.<br /><br />
+  <div><strong>Interview Response:</strong> Regular numbers are 64-bit floating-point values that can represent integers and decimals up to a certain precision, while BigInts are a built-in type for representing integers of arbitrary precision.
   </div>
   </div>
 </details>